Validity of international train tickets

 To travel on a traditional international train, you must always have a valid ticket.
 You can also reserve a seat along with this ticket, but this isn't always obligatory or even possible.

 A traditional international ticket can be purchased from 90 days prior to the anticipated travelling date.
-Your tickets for a single trip are valid for 1 day* from the validity date shown on the ticket and selected by the customer, tickets for a return trip are valid for 2 days in the Benelux and 1 month* in other European countries.
+Your tickets are valid for 1 day* in the Benelux and 15 days* in other European countries (starting from the validity date shown on the ticket and selected by the customer).

 * There are exceptions to these standard validity periods linked to specific fares (e.g. Day returns, Weekend returns etc...)
 Please always read the specific conditions of your fare carefully.